MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/universal-packages.md

 ## View the package in your feed

-To see the package that you just published, go to the organization that you specified in the publish command, select any project, and then select the **Artifacts** icon on the left side naviation.
+To see the package that you just published, go to the organization that you specified in the publish command, select any project, and then select the **Artifacts** icon on the left side navigation.

 > [!div class="mx-imgBorder"]
 > ![Universal Package listing in a sample feed](media/universal-in-feed.png)